cl-fui/gtk-tagged-streams/README.md

 You may be interested in this library if
 * you need something better looking than a terminal;
-* you don't want (or can't) expose your users to Emacs;
-* you want to build a more sophisticated textbuffer
+* you need control of type and color in your output;

 This library uses (and is an extension of) the [ubiquitous cl-cffi-gtk](https://github.com/crategus/cl-cffi-gtk).